|Trade Name: Snapshot TG||Common Name: isoxaben + trifluralin||Formulation: 2.5 TG (0.5 + 2.0%)|

 Isoxaben is nonvolatile.
-Trifluralin is somewhat volatile; therefore, the herbicide should be incorporated soon after application.
-Isoxaben leaches very little, and trifluralin is strongly adsorbed to soil so that little leaching occurs.
+Trifluralin is somewhat volatile; therefore, the herbicide should be incorporated by irrigation or rain soon after application.
+Isoxaben leaches very little; trifluralin is strongly adsorbed to soil and thus little leaching occurs.

 Symptoms and Mode of Action

 Isoxaben is a cell division inhibitor appears to disrupt root and hypocotyl development.
-HRAC Group L; WSSA Group 21.
+Group 29.

 Trifluralin affects root growth by inhibiting cell division.
-HRAC Group K1; WSSA Group 3.
+Group 3.